 The BMW Z4 is a grown-up sports car which strikes a good balance between being fun to drive and easy to live with every day.
-Sure, it isn’t as fast as a Porsche 718 Boxster around a race track or as economical as an Audi TT Roadster on the motorway, but you’ll love its dramatic styling and high-tech cabin.
+Sure, it isn’t as fast as a Porsche 718 Boxster around a race track or as economical as an Audi TT Roadster, but you’ll love its dramatic styling and high-tech cabin.

 The old BMW Z4 wasn’t exactly memorable, but this latest car sets the record straight with its edgy front end, bulbous backside and doors with more creases than an origami swan.

 If you’re hoping the BMW Z4’s cabin looks equally exciting you might be a bit disappointed.
 Everything feels lovely and plush, but you’ll find plenty of bits and bobs borrowed from the latest BMW 3 Series – it’s all very nice, but you’d hope a sports car felt a bit more, well, sporty.

 At least the seats are really nice and supportive and you can get them finished in a range of leather colours from subtle black to in-your-face red.
 They’re really comfortable too, but it’s a bit cheeky that electric adjustment and lumbar support cost extra on all but top-spec cars.

 You won’t have anything to complain about when you start fiddling with the BMW Z4’s infotainment system, though.
 It comes with two high-resolution screens as standard and responds to a range of voice commands that’d give Siri a run for its money.
 It isn’t just better than the systems in the Porsche and Audi, it’s just about the best infotainment system on the market.